General Description/Cultural Significance

 Azerbaijan’s climate is extremely varied and includes semi-arid, temperate, and tundra zones with precipitation being different in each region.
 The mountains have lost 50 percent of their glaciers and the central part of the country is experiencing more severe and frequent flooding.
 The Caspian Sea coast, that is highly populated and industrialized, has become much drier and hotter and intensely vulnerable to volatile weather, flooding, and other natural disasters.
 Caspian Sea levels are predicted to rise 1.5-2 meters (4.92-6.56 feet) by 2050.

 Azerbaijan, and its growing population, has been suffering the negative effects of climate change for years, with floods, droughts, heat stress, water stress, rising temperatures, and changes in precipitation patterns taking its toll on people and plants.
 Agricultural yields are down because of rising temperatures and water stress.
 Intense rainfall events have reduced yields or wiped out crop production entirely in areas due to flooding and soil loss.

-Embassy of the Azerbaijani Republic, Washington, D.C., Available at: World Sensorium original website.
+Embassy of the Azerbaijani Republic, Washington, D.C.
+This statement can be found on the World Sensorium original website.

 Institute of Dendrology Azerbaijan National Academy of Sciences Azerbaijan, Baku, Mardakan settle., S.Yesenin str.89 Az1044